paracrawl/cirrus-scripts/README.md

                               that met the threshold value.
       [..].tmx.gz           : Deduplicated tmx file generated from the filtered sentence pairs.
+      [..].deferred.tmx.gz  : Same as above, but without the sentences themselves.
       [..].txt.gz           : Simple $TARGET_LANG [tab] $lang txt file of all deduplicated sentence pairs.
 Derived from tmx file.